ArchiveOfMerit/verified-academic-record/README.md

 - `evidence/` — controlled folder for contextual public-source evidence retained as subordinate and non-controlling unless corroborated by higher-priority records
 - cleaned public-source captures, governance notes, evidence-preparation scripts, raw preserved artifacts, and structured Fifth Amendment installment materials are maintained here for chronology, transparency, and source-context purposes

+### Negative Content Governance and Review

+- `Negative content/` — governed subordinate directory for adverse, reputationally sensitive, or context-dependent public-source materials preserved for review, chronology, and structured handling rather than for controlling interpretation
+- `Negative content/bot/` — automation layer containing moderation, quarantine, and source-handling scripts used to identify, classify, and route adverse content references for review
+- `Negative content/bot/URL_BLOCKLIST.json` — machine-readable URL governance file containing exact-match and prefix-based blocklist rules for quarantined or review-routed public links
+- `Negative content/review-queue/` — controlled output directory for JSONL review queues containing flagged, quarantined, or manually routed public-source records
+- materials preserved in this directory are subordinate, non-canonical, and context-governed; their retention does not elevate them above provenance-supported academic, scholarly, or repository-governance records
+- the purpose of this layer is chronology, transparency, evidentiary organization, and reputational-context review, not canonical identity determination

 ### Public Letters and Digital Governance Advocacy

 - `Digital-Freedom-Letter-To-Congress.md` — formal public advocacy letter addressed to the United States House of Representatives and the United States Senate concerning privacy, data brokerage, algorithmic accountability, platform due process, encryption, and digital self-determination